rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/1_squad_capital_efficiency/README.md

 - TOP 3 best performing teams are: FC St. Pauli (2.6 mln € per point), TSG 1899 Hoffenheim (3.43 mln € per point) & Hamburger SV (4.16 mln € per point)
 - TOP 3 worst performing teams are: Eintracht Frankfurt (12.23 mln € per point), FC Bayern Munchen (14.44 mln € per point) & VFL Wolfsburg (14.62 mln € per point)

-2. Are there any teams that have points average higher than the competition one and they are in TOP 3 'Capital Efficient'?
+**2. Are there any teams that have points average higher than the competition one and they are in TOP 3 'Capital Efficient'?**
 ```sql
 SELECT
     league_name,